benir-o/benir-o/README.md

 I am currently working on:
 - 👨‍💻 Algorithms and Data Structures using python and Java
-- 🌐Web development with JavaScript
+- 🌐Web development with JavaScript, React, HTML and CSS

 <br>